University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

 2.

-## Part C (antimicrobial resistance) - xx marks
+## Part C (antimicrobial resistance) - 10 marks
-You have been provided with genome assemblies (`xx.fast`) .......
+Please answer the following questions about the two AMR practicals:

-1. Run the xyz tool over the
+1. something on genome annotation

 ## Part D - 10 marks
 Please answer the following questions about the microbial genotyping practical: